5 Secured Business Credit Cards That Report to D&B

 • Requires signing up for the platform (can be a pro for many businesses)

-Divvy is an expense management system that was recently acquired by Bill.com.
-It is designed to help a business owner manage their business expenses by integrating with accounting systems and helping them control spending in a streamlined manner.
+Their card is designed to help business owners manage their business expenses by integrating with accounting systems and helping them control spending in a streamlined manner.

-Divvy found that many small businesses have solid revenue, but don’t have the business credit needed to qualify for a corporate credit card.
-So they created Divvy’s Corporate Card
+BILL Spend & Expense found that many small businesses have solid revenue, but don’t have the business credit needed to qualify for a corporate credit card.
+So they created the BILL Divvy Corporate Card

 It is basically a secured credit card option that will help you build your credit history and strengthen your business credit report and scores.
 It reports payments to D&B and the SBFE.
 There is no personal guarantee requirement for the owner(s).

-To be clear, Divvy’s card is a charge card.
+To be clear, the BILL Divvy Corporate Card is a charge card.
 That means that your full balance is due and payable on your due date, not payable over time like a normal credit card.

-In that way, Divvy has the same benefits as a normal business credit card.
+In that way, BILL Spend & Expense has the same benefits as a normal business credit card.

-The whole Divvy system can help a business owner take control of spending and streamline money management.
+The whole system can help a business owner take control of spending and streamline money management.

-If you don’t want to jump through the hoops of setting up a new expense management platform, Divvy might not be the card for you.
+If you don’t want to jump through the hoops of setting up a new expense management platform, the BILL Divvy Corporate Card might not be the card for you.

-But other than that, we don’t see much of a downside to Divvy’s card.
+But other than that, we don’t see much of a downside to their card.

-Update 3/16/23 – Divvy no longer offers it’s Business Credit Builder program.
+Update 3/16/23 – They no longer offer their Business Credit Builder program.
 That means that you need to meet the basic qualifications for the expense management platform in order to qualify for the card.

 Since they report payments to Dun & Bradstreet and the SBFE, it’s still a good option to build your business credit.

-If your business is big enough to have employees, then Divvy is worth looking into.
+If your business is big enough to have employees, then BILL Spend & Expense is worth looking into.
 If you’re a solo or partnership operation, then there are easier ways to build business credit.

 This is important because the SBFE is a source of information for the business credit reporting agencies that issue business credit reports.